strongloop/strongloop.com2/_posts/2020-09-16-sept-slack-qanda.md

 ---

-**Question:** I want to perfoming schema migration but order of tables is important beacause there are some relation and foreign key between them.
-How can I set migration table order?
+**Question:** I want to perform schema migration but the order of tables is important beacause there are some relation and foreign key between them.
+How can I set the order of tables to be migrated?

 **Answer:** Within `migrate.ts`, `app.migrateSchema` accepts a `model` array.
 So it can be updated as such:
 ```ts